kanaron/RandFailuresFS2020/README.md

 - After flight you can check failures list if you want.
 You can now click "Stop" or "Exit" button.

-- In order to create another flight you can click "Start" button after you have clicked "Ready to flight" in MSFS.
+- In order to create another flight you can click "Start" button after you have clicked "Ready to fly" in MSFS.

 Fly safe :)